-Category 2022 2021 2020 2019 2018 Artemis Positive Future Fund -32.0% N/A N/A N/A N/A MSCI AC World NR Index (GBP) -8.1% N/A N/A N/A N/A IA Global -11.1% N/A N/A N/A N/A
+Category 2022 2021 2020 2019 2018

+Artemis Funds (Lux) Positive Future (USD) -39.2% N/A N/A N/A N/A

+MSCI AC World NR -18.4% N/A N/A N/A N/A

 Past performance is not a guide to the future.
 Source: Lipper Limited.
-All figures show total returns with dividends and/or income reinvested, net of all charges.
+All figures show total returns with dividends and/ or income reinvested, net of all charges.
 Performance does not take account of any costs incurred when investors buy or sell the fund.
 Returns may vary as a result of currency fluctuations if the investor's currency is different to that of the class.
-This class may have charges or a hedging approach different from those in the IA sector benchmark.
-Sector is IA Global.
-Benchmark disclaimer: A widely-used indicator of the performance of the UK stockmarket, in which the fund invests.
+Benchmark disclaimer: A widely-used indicator of the performance of the Global stockmarket, in which the fund invests.
 It acts as a 'comparator benchmark' against which the fund's performance can be compared.
 Management of the fund is not restricted by this benchmark.